Ravens, Titans Share Heated Pregame Exchange Involving Coach Harbaugh, Mike Vrabel

 BALTIMORE (WJZ) — Referees had to step in before kickoff Sunday afternoon at M&T Bank Stadium when Tennessee Titans players were seen huddling on the Ravens logo in midfield.

-After being introduced, the Titans all ran from the tunnel to Baltimore’s midfield logo.
+After being introduced before kickoff, the Titans all ran from the tunnel to Baltimore’s midfield logo.

 Ravens Head Coach John Harbaugh was not having it.